jhowilbur/javafx-jdbc/README.md

 # javafx-jdbc
 # Welcome to my JavaFX with JDBC project
 ## Main goal:
-1. Introduce the student to the development of JavaFX applications with JDBC
+1. Introduce to the development of JavaFX applications with JDBC
-1. Allow the student to know the fundamentals and the use of the tools, so that he can then continue studying, in a comfortable way, the specifics you want
 - [x] REQUIREMENTS: OO & Lambda & JDBC & JavaFX

 ## Local project created